 There is more information available on the wireless service page at smu.edu/wifi

 You may be interested to see a map of institutions worldwide that participate in eduroam and offer the eduroam wireless service on their campuses.
 Note that it may take a while to load the large amount of data on these websites.

 How can I use eduroam?

 Simply find the eduroam wireless network with your wireless device.
-For the username, use your SMU email name (i.e., email@example.com), and the same password you would use to logon to Webmail or my.SMU.
+For the username, use your SMU email name (i.e., firstname.lastname@example.org), and the same password you would use to sign in to Webmail or my.SMU.
 You may be prompted to trust the wireless network certificate, which is safe to accept.